alpaca-lang/alpaca/Tour.md

       match my_rec with
         {x=xx} -> (xx, my_rec)

+1. Functional Updates

+    Records can be updated and extended with the same syntax.
+If we wanted to add fields `x` and `y` to an existing record `rec`, it's pretty straightforward:

+        let a_new_record = {x=1, y=2.0 | rec}

+    Note that the original record `rec` has not changed, we have made an entirely new record that contains all of the fields in the original along with our new integer `x` field and the float `y` field.

+    The same syntax can be used to replace a member.
+If we wanted to replace `x` in the example `a_new_record` above, here's how we'd do it:

+        {x=5 | a_new_record}

+    What happens if we change the type of a field?

+        -- {x: int, y: int}
+        let rec1 = {x=1, y=2}

+        -- {x: string, y: int}
+        let rec2 = {x="hello!", y=2}

+    Remember that updating a record actually makes an entirely new one so we allow for members to change type since it's not **actually** a mutation anyhow.

+    There are currently no plans to enable the removal of record fields.

-1. What's Row Polymorphism?
+2. What's Row Polymorphism?

     The key thing we're after from row polymorphism is not losing information.
 For example in Java if we had the following:

         public interface IHasX {
             public int getX();
         }

         public class HasXY implements IHasX {
             public final int x;
             public final String hello;

             public HasXY(int x, String hello) {
                 this.x = x;
                 this.hello = hello;
             }

             public int getX() { return x; }
             public String getHello() { return hello; }
         }

         public IHasX identity(IHasX i) {
             return i;
         }

     The return of `identity(new HasXY(1, "world"))` "loses" the information that the passed-in argument has a `hello` member of type `String`.

         let identity my_rec =
           match my_rec with
             {x=_} -> my_rec

     The return of `identity({x=1, hello="world"})` above is still the type `{x: int, hello: string}` in Alpaca  even though the function `identity` only cares about the field `x: int`.

-2. What's Missing?
+3. What's Missing?

-    There's not yet a way to access individual fields of a record without pattern matching (e.g. `let my_rec = {x=1, hello="world"} in x.x`) nor is there a way to modify a record by making a copy with new or replaced fields.
-The syntax currently under consideration:
+    There's not yet a way to access individual fields of a record without pattern matching (e.g. `let my_rec = {x=1, hello="world"} in x.x`)

-        -- add an integer field named z to a record with x and y: let xy = {x=1, y=2} in
-        {xy | z=3}

-    We should be able to use the above to both "update" fields in a record and also to extend a record with new fields.

-    There are currently no plans to enable the removal of record fields.

 ### PIDs<a id="sec-3-2-5" name="sec-3-2-5"></a>